Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 Everyone pitches outcomes.
 Few can prove them, and real results take time.
 Organizations often start with a FFS model (or hybrid, more on that below) to de-risk the proof-generating phase.
 Later vendors try to renegotiate for a bigger share of the upside.
 By then, the contracting organization has little incentive to give up a low-cost, high-return setup. - Access to Data

 None of this is insurmountable.
 But it is difficult.
-So many organizations compromise with a hybrid model of value-based upsides and risk management in the form of FFS-like payment floors.
-The two most common ones are:
+So instead of pure VBC, many settle on hybrid models that offer value-based upside payment bonuses while managing risk through FFS-like payment floors.

 - Capitated Risk